ewcloud/ewccli/RELEASING.md

 # Releasing ewccli

+0. Make sure the code references the correct new version you want in the pyproject.yaml and in the __init__.py
 1. checkout main branch: `git checkout main`
 2. pull from repo: `git pull`
 3. run the unittests with pytest.
 4. Update the `CHANGELOG.md` file using vim or similar.
+(You can use `git log $(git describe --tags --abbrev=0)..HEAD --pretty=format:"- %s (%h)" > CHANGELOG_UNRELEASED.md` to generate the list of commits and PR used also)
 ```
 ### Bug Fixes
 * Force ansible roles download when new versions exist ([#22](https://github.com/ewcloud/ewccli/pull/22)) ([#3](https://github.com/ewcloud/ewccli/issues/3)) ([9263391](https://github.com/ewcloud/ewccli/commit/92633917a71d3cf5cf6aea23f4fef83e052f3f92))